 - Add all of the ingredients into a bowl and mix thoroughly.
 Cover or transfer into a jar with a lid.

-- Set on the bench for half an hour then transfer to the fridge for one-hour minimum or overnight (can go straight into the fridge if you are pressed for time).
+- Set on the bench for half an hour then transfer to the fridge for eight hours minimum or overnight (can go straight into the fridge if you are pressed for time).

 - Add more rice or oat milk if required to serve.